bberka/Modmail.NET/README.md

 You can simply invite bot to multiple servers and you can start using the bot

 Ticket channels will created in main server

-# Possible Upcoming Features
-- Web UI and/or API to manage tickets and see transcript information
-- Encrypt message information
-- Confirmation for close and opening tickets
-- Language file support
-- Editing embeds and colors and maybe more (need web ui for this)
-- Improve ticket type system, add optional feature forcing ticket type selection to be set before opening ticket etc.
-- Add form modals when selecting ticket type and send information to ticket channel

 # Commands
 Parameter types with '*' are required